adamw-codes/StoreMananger/README.md

 Make sure you update the 'credentials.py' file with your proper username and password before running.

 Search keywords are assigned by default; however, the keywords can be manually changed by going to 'webstoremanager.py' and changing the array in line 119.

+## Contributing

+This was a script I made to help me refresh the tons of items I put on the shop and then turned into a bigger project than that.

+Please message me before many any pull requests or contributing.
+Thanks!